-The transition of Rab8 to the cell periphery during furrow ingression and the association of Rab8 with internal membrane stores, such as Rab11, and the Golgi led us to ask if Rab8 is responsible for delivering the membrane that is necessary for furrow ingression.
-To examine whether Rab8 regulates membrane addition during furrow ingression, we performed Rab8 RNAi in a Gap43:mCherry background.
-Gap43:mCherry is a membrane marker that consists of a 20 amino acid peptide containing a double palmitoylation sequence that directs the mCherry protein to furrows and the apical plasma membrane (Martin et al., 2010; Holly et al., 2015) (Fig. 5A, Movie 4).
-Upon knockdown of Rab8, trafficking of Gap43: mCherry to the cell surface is severely disrupted (Fig. 5B, Movie 5).
+The transition of Rab8 to the cell periphery during furrow ingression and the association of Rab8 with internal membrane stores such as Rab11 and the Golgi led us to ask if Rab8 is responsible for delivering the membrane that is necessary for furrow ingression.
+We therefore asked if Rab8 regulates membrane addition during furrow ingression.
+To this end, we performed Rab8 RNAi in a Gap43:mCherry background.
+Gap43:mCherry is a membrane marker which consists of a 20 amino acid peptide containing a double palmitoylation sequence which directs the mCherry protein to furrows and the apical plasma membrane (Martin et al., 2010; Holly et al., 2015; Fig. 5A, Movie S4).
+Upon knockdown of Rab8, trafficking of Gap43:mCherry to the cell surface is severely disrupted (Fig. 5B, Movie S5).
 Gap43:mCherry remains in cytoplasmic puncta and does not traffic to the cell surface when Rab8 function is disrupted (Fig. 5B).
 These results suggest that Rab8 indeed functions as a regulator of exocytic trafficking of membrane during furrow formation.

-Rab8 localization to the plasma membrane is GTPase activity dependent
+Rab8 localization to the plasma membrane is GTPase-activity dependent

-To examine how the GTP state of Rab8 directs its activity, we examined the localization of GTPase or GDP dissociation-deficient mutants.
-We hypothesized that GTP-bound (CA) Rab8 represents the active population and would associate with those compartments in which Rab8 is directing membrane dynamics.
+To examine how the GTP state of Rab8 directs its activity, we examined the localization of GTPase or GDP-dissociation deficient mutants.
+We hypothesized that GTP-bound (CA) Rab8 represented the active population and would associate with those compartments in which Rab8 is directing membrane dynamics.
 Likewise, GDP-bound (DN) Rab8 would most likely represent inactive pools of the protein.
-We performed live imaging and immunostaining against these activity-deficient mutants of Rab8 in order to examine how the GTP state affects the localization of Rab8 in relation to other compartments involved in furrow ingression.
+We therefore performed live imaging and immunostaining against these activity-deficient mutants of Rab8 in order to examine how the GTP state affects the localization of Rab8 in relation to other compartments involved in furrow ingression.

 We expressed CA or DN versions of YFP-tagged Rab8 in embryos to examine changes in protein behavior over time.
-Immunostaining revealed that Rab8 CA (GTPase deficient) forms similar structures to Rab8 WT (compare Fig. 6A,B with Fig. 2C,D).
-However, the association with the cell periphery arises earlier, during the slow phase of cellularization, as opposed to during the fast phase in WT embryos (compare Fig. 6B with Fig. 2B).
-Immunostaining of Rab8 DN (GDP dissociation deficient) revealed large aggregates that localize to the apical cytoplasm (Fig. 6C).
+Immunostaining revealed that Rab8 CA (GTPase deficient) forms similar structures to Rab8 WT (compare Fig. 6A,B and 2C,D).
+However, it can be noted that the association with the cell periphery arises earlier, during the slow phase of cellularization, as opposed to the fast-phase in WT embryos (compare Fig. 6B and 2B).
+Immunostaining of Rab8 DN (GDP-dissociation deficient) revealed large aggregates that localize to the apical cytoplasm of the cell (Fig. 6C).
 Very low levels of Rab8 DN can also be seen at the plasma membrane when stained embryos are imaged at high gain settings (Fig. 6D).

-Effects of GTPase activity on Rab8 behavior were also examined in whole-mount embryos expressing either Rab8 CA or Rab8 DN over time.
+Effects of GTPase activity on Rab8 behavior were also examined in whole mount embryos expressing either Rab8 CA or Rab8 DN over time.
 Again, Rab8 CA showed similar behaviors to WT.
-During early cellularization, Rab8 CA exists in punctate populations before transitioning to the cell periphery, where it persists until the end of cellularization (Fig. 6E-E''').
+During early cellularization, Rab8 CA exists in punctate populations before transitioning to the cell periphery and where it persists until the end of cellularization (Fig. 6E-E''').
 Expression of Rab8 DN in whole embryos shows the progressive appearance of apical cytoplasmic aggregates, which grow and persist throughout the cellularization process (Fig. 6F-F''').
-The above results suggest that active, GTP-bound Rab8 localizes to puncta and associates with the plasma membrane, whereas inactive, GDP-bound Rab8 is cytoplasmic.
+The above results suggest that active, GTP-bound Rab8 localizes to puncta and associates with the plasma membrane while inactive, GDP-bound Rab8 is cytoplasmic.